Skip to Main Content

 This guide gives a basic overview of GIS and the resources available at the Texas State University Libraries.

-GIS is the acronym for Geographic Information Systems which simply stands for a computer-based system for the compilation, management, analysis, and display of geographic information.
-The system comprises mainly of computer hardware and software, geographic data, procedures or techniques and skilled personnel.
+GIS stands for Geographic Information System, which is a computer-based system that enables the compilation, visualization, management, storage, and analysis of digital geographic information.
+The system is comprised of computer hardware and software, geographic data, procedures or techniques, and skilled personnel to operate it all and ensure its smooth running.

 Additional Resources: